alexz675/quartz-price-app/README.md

 ## Disclaimer

-> This project is for demonstration and educational purposes only.
+> This modified version of the project is for demonstration and educational purposes only.
 > **Do not use this repository for actual commercial operations or pricing predictions.**

 ---